"The Mid-Sized RV"

 In this section we are going to discuss how they are constructed and equipped.
 We are also going to review the PROS and CONS of owning one.

-They are built on a van chassis everything from the cab back is added by the RV Manufacturer.
+They are built on a Gasoline powered van chassis everything from the cab back is added by the RV Manufacturer.

-Because of its price, the Class C mini-motorhome is ideal for cost conscious RVers and families just getting into the RVing lifestyle.
+Because of its price, the standard Class C motorhome is ideal for cost conscious RVers and families just getting into the RVing lifestyle.

-We have owned two Class C mini-motorhomes during our 35 years of RVing.
+We have owned two Class C motorhomes during our 40+ years of RVing.
 The first one we had was a smaller early 70s model which our family camped with for several years.
-We sold that smaller one and turned right around and bought a larger early 80s Class C (pictured at the top of this page).
+We sold that smaller one and turned right around and bought a larger early 80s Class C.

 In 1986 we took 5 weeks vacation and traveled from California to the World's Fair in Canada.
 We traveled with 3 adults and 2 kidlets.
 Amazingly this RV never felt crowded at all.
 Our family still has fond memories of that trip.
 As with any RV there are Pros and Cons to owning one.